clairesrc/inkydash/README.md

 First [create a project](https://developers.google.com/workspace/guides/create-project) and [create desktop application credentials](https://developers.google.com/workspace/guides/create-credentials) through the Google console.
 Save the credentials Oauth JSON file as `./inkydash-config/inkydash.apps.googleusercontent.com.json`.

-CLone this repo onto both your Raspberry Pi and your PC.
+Clone this repo onto both your Raspberry Pi and your PC.
 You will need to run a setup script from your PC and copy over its output to the Raspberry Pi.

 Complete the Oauth flow from your PC by running:
 ```